Lynn Dicks: Awards

+In 1999, Dicks won the Daily Telegraph Young Science Writer of the Year Award.

 Dicks was awarded the John Spedan Lewis Medal in 2017 for making a significant and innovative contribution to conservation.

 In 2018 Dicks was awarded the DEFRA Bees' Needs Champion Award for raising public awareness of the needs of pollinators.

 In 2022 Dicks was awarded the British Ecological Society's Ecological Engagement Award which recognises an ecologist who has bridged the gap between ecology and other groups.